logicmonitor/lm-powershell-module/Documentation/Get-LMCollectorVersions.md

 ```

 ### -TopVersions
-Indicates whether to retrieve only the top versions of collector versions.
+Switch to retrieve only the top versions of collectors.
+This parameter is part of a mutually exclusive parameter set.

 ```yaml
 Type: SwitchParameter